AutoScreencast/create-reagent-app/README.md

 npm run build
 ```

-This will compile the app in production mode.
-The finished build will be in the `public` folder, which can be deployed.

-This operation creates a `.shadow-cljs` folder in your project folder.

 ### Show Detailed Build Report of Release Version of App

+A detailed build report will show in your CLI, and also creates a `report.html` page in your project folder.

 #### Yarn